 How will you use our data and protect confidential information?

 Award entries will be shared with the judging panel, but we will not sell or share your data with any third parties.
-Additionally, you may opt-in to receive other information from OVID Health and PharmaTimes, from which you can unsubscribe at any time.
+Additionally, you may opt-in to receive other information from OVID Health from which you can unsubscribe at any time.

 Entries remain the intellectual property of the company submitting them.